Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Numerical Experiments

-Combining the extreme point formulation, OBBT algorithm, and the \cycconstrs, \textit{we obtain the tightest ACOTS relaxation in the literature}, as highlighted in the optimality gap columns of ``ECB" and ``ECB*" (see Table \ref{tab: ots}).
-Note that ``ECB*" is as tight as ``ECB" in almost all cases, and reduces the solution time significantly in many instances due to the efficient implementation of the branch-and-cut framework.
+Combining the extreme point formulation, OBBT algorithm, and the \cycconstrs, \textit{we obtain the tightest {\cred QC-based} ACOTS relaxation in the literature}, as highlighted in the optimality gap columns of ``ECB" and ``ECB*" (see Table \ref{tab: ots}).
+Note that {\cblue ``ECB*" may not be as tight as ``ECB," since ``ECB" includes all cycle constraints, while ``ECB*" adds up to 200 cycle constraints via cutting planes.
+However, when ``ECB*" is not as tight, the difference is only 0.1\%, indicating that ``ECB*" remains relatively strong.
+Due to the efficient implementation of the branch-and-cut framework, ``ECB*" }reduces the solution time significantly in many instances.
 It is clear from the table that the OBBT algorithm in conjunction with all the proposed enhancements in this paper can provide significant improvements in closing the gap for several benchmark cases.
-For example, in case14\_ieee\_sad, ``ECB" closes as much as 17.6\% of the gap when compared with ``E", and proves global optimality for case3\_lmbd\_api.
-With ``ECB" and the faster ``ECB*", we close the optimality gaps to lesser than 1.0\% for $\approx$75\% of all instances; these improvements are also significant when compared with state-of-the-art implementation in ``PM'' and the results in \cite{bestuzheva2020convex}.
+For example, in case14\_ieee\_sad, ``ECB" closes as much as 17.6\% of the gap when compared with ``E", and proves global optimality for case3\_lmbd\_api. {\cblue Compared with ``E", ``ECB" and the faster ``ECB*" reduce the gap of nine instances to below 1.0\%.
+In fact, with ``ECB" and ``ECB*", }we close the optimality gaps to {\cblue less} than 1.0\% for $\approx$75\% of all instances; these improvements are also significant when compared with state-of-the-art implementation in {\cblue ``P''} and the results in \citep{bestuzheva2020convex}. {\cred Note that if the optimality gap equals zero, then the corresponding ACOTS relaxation provides a globally optimal solution to the non-convex ACOTS problem.}

+{\cblue Note that there are a few instances that are not solved due to no feasible solution found within the time limit.
+In particular, for the instances with 89 buses, we do not provide warm-start solutions when cycle constraints are included, as these instances have a large number of cycles, resulting in large warm-start files that cause a stack overflow error in the solver.
+In addition, the warm-start solution is incorrectly rejected by the solver when solving case200\_activ with ``ECB*".
+Without warm start, these instances struggle to find a feasible solution.}